IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ### 4. Deployment

-When creating a Virga application, you have the choice to generate either a standalone deployment or Kubernetes deployment via either `--kubernetes` or `--standalone`:
+When creating a Virga application, you have the choice to generate either a standalone deployment or Kubernetes deployment, via either the `--kubernetes` or `--standalone` flags.

 #### Kubernetes [the default]

 Virga will generate your project assuming a Kubernetes production environment.
 This means that, in addition to your API (and optional UI), Virga will generate a customizable Helm chart in a top level directory called `charts`.
-The charts it generates will depend on what other generation flags you specified via the command line, but will always include a `values.yaml` file that highlights your customization options.
+The chart it generates will depend on what other generation flags you specified via the command line, but will always include a `values.yaml` file that highlights your customization options.

-In Kubernetes mode the API assumes that load-balancing happens at the cluster level via something like deployment replicas.
-As such, the Dockerfile will spin up a single [Uvicorn](https://www.uvicorn.org/) process to react and respond to requests.
+In Kubernetes mode, the API assumes that load-balancing happens at the cluster level via something like deployment replicas.
+As such, the Dockerfile will spin up a single [Uvicorn](https://www.uvicorn.org/) process to react to and respond to requests.

 The nginx configuration file will be provided through a Kubernetes volume, allowing more flexible and deployment-specific configuration (like a dynamic `app-config.js`).